asifbacchus/CloudflareDDNS/README.md

 * The script always starts a new set of log entries with **-- Start CloudFlare DDNS script execution --**
 * All log file entries start with a time-stamp in **[square brackets]**

+If you are using the Logwatch package to monitor your system, see the README in the /etc/logwatch folder for details about the pre-configured service files already done for you :-)

 ## Final thoughts
 I'm by no means an expert in BASH scripting and I only program/script as a hobby